Azure/api-management-developer-portal/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+> [!IMPORTANT]
-** PLEASE DO NOT CREATE ISSUES RELATED TO MANAGED DEVELOPER PORTAL IN THIS REPOSITORY.
+> **PLEASE DO NOT CREATE ISSUES RELATED TO MANAGED DEVELOPER PORTAL IN THIS REPOSITORY**.
 Issues related to "Managed developer portal" will be closed automatically.
-These issues should be created directly in Azure Support + Troubleshooting in Azure portal**
+Managed developer portal issues should be created directly in Azure Support + Troubleshooting in Azure portal.
+Contact Azure support (or) submit a post [on Stack Overflow](http://aka.ms/apimso).
+Feature requests can be raised [on the Azure Feedback Forum](https://aka.ms/apimwish).

-**Every bug report should have precise description and reproduction steps; console traces or source code references are appreciated.**
+Every self-hosted developer bug report should have precise description and reproduction steps; console traces (or) source code references are appreciated.

-**For assistance requests, contact Azure support or submit a post [on Stack Overflow](http://aka.ms/apimso).
-We don't provide support through GitHub Issues.
-Feature requests can be raised [on the Azure Feedback Forum](https://aka.ms/apimwish).**

 ## Bug description